-Displayed here is Germander Speedwell's collection of decorated clay pipe bowls, all personally found on the Thames foreshore, and dating from the 18th and 19th centuries.
-(Last updated January 2018)
+Displayed here is Germander Speedwell's collection of decorated clay pipe bowls, all personally found on the Thames foreshore, and most dating from the 18th and 19th centuries.
+Click on each image to enlarge.

 FACES AND HEADS:

 FLOWERS and PLANTS: